ikskuh/zig-qoi/README.md

 ## Performance

-This implementation uses a buffered reader in `decodeStream` which does not read after the QOI file end.
-This buffered reader allows high performance even when passing an unbuffered file reader directly.

 On my machine (AMD Ryzen 7 3700U), i did a small benchmark with decoding `bench.zig`, which will decode `zero.qoi`:

 | Build Mode   | QOI Bytes   | Raw Bytes      | Encoding Time | Decoding Time |